pypa/packaging.python.org/source/discussions/downstream-packaging.rst

   same library being loaded in the same process (for example, attempting to import two Python packages that link to different versions of the same library).
-  This sometimes works without incident, but it can also lead to anything from library loading errors, to subtle runtime bugs, to catastrophic system failures.
+  This sometimes works without incident, but it can also lead to anything from library loading errors, to subtle runtime bugs, to catastrophic failures (like suddenly crashing and losing data).

 - Last but not least, static linking and vendoring results in duplication, and may increase the use of both disk space and memory.